Well, we’ve made it.

-The first day flies by with no issues and you’re halfway through the second day when you realize the car is almost out of gas.
-You end up pushing the car to the nearest gas station, now setting you back precious time in your travels.
+The first day flies by with no issues and you’re halfway through the second day when you realize the car is almost out of gas and there are no gas stations in sight.
+You end up pushing the car to the nearest gas station after its tanks are empty, now setting you back precious time in your travels.

 All that pushing made you hungry, so you tap into your food and water supply.

 Realizing that you will need more gas down the way, you purchase and fill up an extra 5-gallon jug, just to be safe.

 As you continue on your journey, you run over a nail and your tire goes flat.
 You forgot to check for a spare tire before you left and you now realize you don’t have one.